 The Trust wants to achieve the best value for money from all our purchases.
 This means they want to get what they need in the correct quality, quantity and time at the best price possible.

 A large proportion of their purchases will be paid for with public funds and they need to maintain the integrity of these funds by following the general principles of:

-- Probity, it must be demonstrable that there is no corruption or private gain involved in the contractual relationships of the Academy Trust - Accountability, the Academy Trust is publicly accountable for its expenditure and the conduct of its affairs - Fairness, that all those dealt with by the Academy Trust are dealt with on a fair and equitable basis.
+- Probity it must be demonstrable that there is no corruption or private gain involved in the contractual relationships of the Academy Trust. - Accountability - the Academy Trust is publicly accountable for its expenditure and the conduct of its affairs. - Fairness that all those dealt with by the Academy Trust are dealt with on a fair and equitable basis.

-6.1.
-Supplier master file
+6.1 Supplier master file

-The supplier master file on Financial management system will be controlled and managed by the CFOO and the Senior Administrators.
+The supplier master file on the Financial Management System will be controlled and managed by the CFOO and the Senior Administrators.

 Changes to suppliers, including bank account details are carefully controlled, as the Trust is aware that this is an area that is vulnerable to fraud.
 Supplier details will not be amended until the changes have been verified as being valid.
-Validations should be made by a different method to which the variations were received. i.e. emailed instructions should be checked with a contact or account manager over the phone, this should increase accuracy of information in case email was hacked and they responded confirming fraudulent details.
+Validations should be made by a different method to which the variations were received, i.e., emailed instructions should be checked with a contact or account manager over the phone.
+This should increase the accuracy of information and reduce the opportunities for fraudulent activity.

-Each new or amended supplier bank account/payment details will be documented on a template form (see appendix 1), this will document the evidence received and the method of verifying this information.
-The administrator completing the checks will sign the form and this will be checked by the CFOO who will also check the entry in Financial management system and then sign the report as evidence of this review.
+Each new or amended supplier bank account/payment details will be documented on a template form (see Appendix 1), this will document the evidence received and the method of verifying this information.
+The administrator completing the checks will sign the form and this will be checked by the CFOO who will also check the entry in Financial Management System and then sign the report as evidence of this review.

-6.2.
-Purchasing Procedures - Orders
+6.2 Purchasing Procedures - Orders